gzt9775/Homepage.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
-My name is ZhengtaoGui.
+My name is Zhengtao Gui.
 I am currently completing my Bachelor's degree in Statistics at the [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/).
 I was fortunate to be enrolled in the [School of the Gifted Young](https://sgy.ustc.edu.cn/) at USTC, for which I skipped my third year of high school.
 I have broad interests in the span of Statistics, Machine Learning, and Data Science.
 I am also very interested in interdisciplinary research.
 I enjoy using mathematical and computational tools to develop theoretical foundations and interesting methods for real-world problems.
-If you are interested in my background or want to chat or collaborate, feel free to contact me.
+If you are interested in my background or want to chat or collaborate, feel free to contact me!

 Contact Information
 ======